fredRos/runs/readme.md

 citing
 ------

-If you use this code in an academic setting, please cite this reference.
+If you use this code in an academic setting, please cite these references.

     @article{beaujean2011test,
     title={A test statistic for weighted runs},